wso2/docs-mg/en/docs/how-tos/endpoints/overriding-endpoint-information/overriding-endpoints-for-imported-apis.md

 !!! note
     This information is only applicable for APIs imported from WSO2 API Manager.

-In the event of adding a new backend or changing the existing backend service connection URL, you will need to override your backend connection URL that you provided in the respective open API definition.
-The following section describes how you can override your endpoint information for APIs that are imported from the WSO2 API Manager.
+In the event, a backend service connection URL is added or edited, the backend connection URL provided in the respective OpenAPI definition needs to be overriden.
+The following section describes how this can be overriden on the APIs that are imported from the WSO2 API Manager.

 #### Overriding endpoints at runtime

-Use the following command to provide the overriding information at server start-up to override endpoints of an API, which was imported from the WSO2 API Manager.
+Use the following command to override the endpoints of an API imported from the WSO2 API Manager at server start-up.

-Follow the instructions below to override a single endpoint or multiple endpoints, which are either production or sandbox endpoints:
+Follow the instructions below to override the production or sandbox endpoint(s).

 1. Use the following command to start WSO2 Microgateway.
 Here the system variables are provided at server start-up to override the endpoint of the API, which has been added to WSO2 API Microgateway using an OpenAPI definition.